Aetopia/Bedrockix/docs/Bedrockix.Windows.Library.md

 # `Bedrockix.Windows.Library`

 > [!CAUTION]
-> The validation features provided by this class only work when a library consumer's platform target is `x64`.
+> For dynamic library validation to work properly ensure:
+> - Any parent & child consumers of this library target `x64` specifically.
+> - This ensures the correct bitness is used for library validation.

 Provides properties to validate dynamic link libraries.